stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 ```

 The main advantage of this approach is that it will allow you to specify the
-whole range of submission options that `sdev` may not support.
+whole range of submission options that `sh_dev` may not support.

 Finally, if you prefer to submit an existing job script or other executable as
 an interactive job, you can use the `salloc` command: